-The common misconception among many marketers is that consumers hate ads on their websites.
+The common misconception among many marketers is that consumers, your target audience included, hate ads on their websites.
 According to a recent report, 25.8% of users now use adblock.
 And this figure is expected to increase over the years.
 This high rate of usage seems to support the idea that people do not like ads.
 A recent study completed by Hubspot, however, has made a serious argument against this position.

 This report found that customers actually do not mind ads all that much; they simply do not want to see irrelevant ads.
 77% of the people surveyed reported that they would prefer to use an ad-filtering program than a complete ad-block.
 Brands that can find ways to boost the relevance of the ads they present for customers can create a better user experience and engage more people.

-Remarketing can be an excellent way to boost the relevance and personalization of the ads displayed.
-Knowing what is remarketing can help you better engage online customers.
+Remarketing strategies can be an excellent way to boost the relevance and personalization of the ads displayed.
+Knowing what it is and how remarketing works can help you better engage online customers.
 According to eMarketer, 73% of US internet users who are at least 14 will buy something online this year.